Chronology

 July 1992

-Creates an interior inspired by Vincent van Gogh’s The Bedroom (1889; the Art Institute of Chicago).
+Creates an interior inspired by Vincent van Gogh’s bedroom paintings.

 December 6, 1992–March 7, 1993